Christmas Markets of Bavaria & Austria

 Take a trip through salt and time in the Salt Mine Berchtesgaden and be a part of the mysterious tour underground, during which you can be astounded by the fascinating, wonderful world of the “white gold”.

-Of its numerous churches, the cathedral is Salzburg's most important sacred building.
-With its mighty dome and two towers, it leaves its own distinctive, and absolutely impressive stamp on the city skyline.
-Salzburg Cathedral is an imposing tribute to the Early Baroque.
 Visitors are greeted by the resplendent façade made of Untersberg Marble.
-Looking down from it are four monumental statues: Apostles Peter and Paul holding a key and a sword, as well as Salzburg's two patron saints, Rupert and Virgil, clasping a salt vessel and a model of the church.
+Looking down from it are four monumental statues: Apostles Peter and Paul holding a key and a sword, as well as Salzburg's two patron saints, Rupert and Virgil.

 Melk Abbey & Museum

-More or less in the middle between Vienna and Linz, a fascinating Baroque building sits on a granite rock overlooking the Danube, visible from afar like a fortress: Melk Abbey.
-From a distance one can already see the dome of the abbey church and the two towers, with golden ornaments, which look like hands raised towards the sky: the magnificent structure is clearly a sacral building and not a secular palace.
+A fascinating Baroque building sits on a granite rock overlooking the Danube, Melk Abbey.
+From a distance one can already see the dome of the abbey church and the two towers, with golden ornaments, which look like hands raised towards the sky.